Updated with Episodes 94 to 100 - July 23rd 2017

 Learning about animators is an endless process, so there are bound to be discoveries and corrections along the way.
 Be sure to check in regularly, and I hope you find this helpful!
 If you have any questions, feel free to post them in this thread or at me on Twitter.

 Shimanuki’s signature style was drastically altered by his lengthy stint on One Piece, leading to his earlier Super episodes taking on Oda-traits such as wide and round faces.
 Fortunately, after a year working on Super, his work is beginning to look more and more like his classic Z art.
-Keep an eye out for large ears that stick out, angular cheek shading, and defined noses.

 Disk Wars: Avengers’ character designs were primarily by Dragon Ball veteran and Super character designer, Tadayoshi Yamamuro.
 With experience working to Yamamuro’s designs, it’s unsurprising that he landed himself a regular supervisor role on Dragon Ball Super.